 After what felt like an interminable wait, Google has at last launched the Chromecast in the UK.
 The £30 device lets you make any TV ‘smart’ – all you need is a free HDMI input on your television and a Wi-Fi network.
 It's a low-cost competitor to Apple TV and allows you to stream media using smartphones, tablets, PCs and laptops.
 See also: Chromecast vs Roku Streaming Stick comparison review.

 You can watch YouTube videos, Netflix, Vevo and other services, but on launch day, BBC iPlayer is the only UK catch-up TV service to support the Chromecast.
 Here's everything you can currently watch on a UK Chromecast.
+See Best free apps for Chromecast you don't know about.

 The device comes with a short HDMI extension cable in case you can’t plug it in to your TV directly, and it’s powered by an included microUSB cable and mains adaptor.
 However, if your TV has a free USB port, you can use that to provide power instead.
+See Apple TV vs Chromecast review.

 There’s no remote control since the idea is that you use your Android smartphone or tablet to decide what to watch and to pause, rewind or fast-forward the video.
 You can also use an iPhone or iPad running iOS 6 or later or – if you don’t own a compatible device - you can use any PC, laptop or Google Chromebook and control things from Google’s Chrome web browser.
+See How to set up and use Chromecast.

 Chromecast: Simple setup

 Setting up the Chromecast is easy and takes less than five minutes.
 Here are the full step-by-step instructions, should you need them.
+See What can you watch on Chromecast: why Chromecast is a game changer.

 Once you’ve installed the app (or Chrome extension) and connected the dongle to your router’s Wi-Fi, you’re ready to ‘cast’.
 This involves launching a compatible app – see the full list – and tapping the Chromecast icon within it: